wycaca/Triggers/README.md

   - SensorService

-    Sensor manage service and also as userinfo repository, such as gps and wifi
+    Sensor manage service and also as userInfo repository, such as gps and wifi

   - UserInfoDao

     UserInfo includes location information and other user information

+## TaskService

+   This service includes all the actions